This policy applies to business that meet the following criteria.

 About

-ENERGY STAR is a voluntary program run by the U.S. Environmental Protection Agency (EPA) that certifies buildings and industrial plants for superior energy efficiency.
+ENERGY STAR is a voluntary certification program managed by the U.S. Environmental Protection Agency (EPA) that recognizes top-performing commercial buildings and industrial plants for energy efficiency.
 To qualify for ENERGY STAR certification, a building must perform in the top 25% of similar facilities nationwide, as measured by EPA’s ENERGY STAR Portfolio Manager® tool.

-Certified buildings use 35% less energy on average and generate 35% fewer greenhouse gas emissions compared to their peers.
+Certified buildings use, on average, 35% less energy and generate 35% fewer greenhouse gas emissions than comparable buildings.
 ENERGY STAR certification is a widely recognized symbol of environmental responsibility and financial savings.

 Criteria for compliance

-• Commercial buildings: Offices, retail spaces, K-12 schools, hospitals, hotels, and more.
+• Commercial buildings: Office buildings, K–12 schools, hospitals, hotels, supermarkets, retail centers, and multifamily housing

 Compliance timelines